 Your new IT professional is going to need a real badass computer (most likely with several monitors) that can efficiently run all of the software needed to maintain your network.
 Speaking of software, you will definitely need to invest in network diagnostic tools and the most up-to-date security programs.

 If you have multiple locations, they will most likely need a cell phone with a data plan and most likely a vehicle expense account or a company car.
 We haven’t even talked about benefits and worker compensation yet.

 As you can see, hiring an IT professional isn’t cheap.
 One person might not even be enough if you’re a larger business or if your business runs 24 hours a day (IT guys need to sleep too).
 So what’s the solution?

 Managed Service Providers (MSPs).
 Think about it.
 Why hire an individual person to handle all of your technology needs when you can bring on an entire IT company for the same price, if not cheaper?

-Managed Service Providers will not only have the skill and talent to keep your technology safe and up- to-date, but they will also have all of the resources needed to ensure all your hardware and software is running efficiently.
-Whether you have multiple locations or staff that works after-hours, a Managed Service Provider will give you piece of mind, so you can focus on what’s most important, running your business.
+Managed Service Providers will not only have the skill and talent to keep your technology safe and up-to-date, but they will also have all of the resources needed to ensure all your hardware and software are running efficiently.
+Whether you have multiple locations or staff that works after-hours, a Managed Service Provider will give you peace of mind, so you can focus on what’s most important, running your business.